Linear equivalence of nonlinear recurrent neural networks: Abstract

 \section{Abstract}

-\: Large nonlinear recurrent neural networks with random couplings generate high-dimensional, potentially chaotic activity whose structure is of interest in neuroscience, machine learning, ecology, and other fields.
-A fundamental object encoding the collective structure of this activity is the $N \times N$ covariance matrix.
-Prior analytical work on the covariance matrix has been limited to low-dimensional summary statistics, not the full high-dimensional object for a specific realization of the couplings.
-Recent work proposed an ansatz in which, at large $N$, the covariance matrix for a typical quenched realization takes the same form as that of a linear network with the same couplings, driven by independent noise, with mean-field order parameters setting the effective transfer function and the noise spectrum.
-Here, we derive this ansatz using the two-site cavity method, providing two distinct derivations that offer complementary perspectives.
-The first decomposes each unit's activity into a linear component and a nonlinear residual, and shows that cross-covariances between residuals at distinct sites are strongly suppressed, so that residuals act as independent noise within a linear network.
-The second writes a self-consistent matrix equation for the covariance matrix.
-A naive Gaussian closure for the joint statistics of activity at distinct sites gives the wrong equation; the cavity method separates Gaussian and non-Gaussian contributions, which enter at the same order, and produces the correct one.
-We verify the predictions numerically across a range of network sizes.
-These results extend linear equivalence from feedforward high-dimensional nonlinear systems, where the weights being analyzed are independent of their inputs, to recurrent networks, where the activities depend on the same couplings that generate them.
+Large nonlinear recurrent neural networks with random couplings generate rich, potentially chaotic activity and are of interest in neuroscience and other fields.
+A key object encoding the structure of activity is the $N \times N$ covariance matrix.
+Recent work proposed an ansatz in which, at large $N$ and for typical quenched couplings, this covariance matrix matches that of a linear network with the same couplings, driven by independent noise.
+We derive this ansatz using a two-site cavity method that gives access to the joint statistics of activities at a pair of sites without disorder averaging.
+Specifically, we decompose each unit's activity into a linear response to its local field and a nonlinear residual; using the cavity method, we show that cross covariances of residuals at distinct sites are strongly suppressed, so that the residuals act as independent noise driving a linear network.
+In an alternative derivation, we construct a self-consistent equation for the covariance matrix in which non-Gaussian contributions supply cross terms that, in a linear network, would correspond to an external drive.
+Higher-order cross-site moments admit a Wick decomposition into pairwise covariances at leading order, reducing them to the linear-equivalent ansatz.
+We confirm the results in simulations and discuss their neuroscience implications.